 The resident must attend office sessions as scheduled with each of the full-time and voluntary faculty, becoming knowledgeable about office assessment, ambulatory anorectal surgery, preoperative care, and follow-up evaluation.

 The resident is responsible for the preoperative evaluation, the intraoperative decision-making, the operative procedure, and the postoperative care.
 The colorectal surgery faculty are present in the operating room for all hospital operations.
 The resident does not operate independently.

-At Stony Brook, the resident participates in and becomes proficient in running the Anorectal Physiology Laboratory.
+At Stony Brook and at Winthrop, the resident participates in and becomes proficient in running the Anorectal Physiology Laboratory.
 Anorectal ultrasound, anorectal manometry, and pudendal nerve latency studies are performed.

 Concerning research opportunities, resident are encouraged to be involved in clinical research as well as required to write a paper for submission to the annual meeting of the American Society of Colon and Rectal Surgeons or other regional or nation meeting.
 Several studies, which have been approved by Stony Brook's Institutional Review Board, are in progress.
 The resident is expected to participate in all aspects of these trials.

 Ample time is allotted for reading and for library research.
 A large medical library is present on both campuses (see Stony Brook's library; see Winthrop's library), along with extensive electronic access.
 Furthermore, Dr. Corman's personal library, comprising both contemporary and historical texts, is conveniently available for further literature pursuits.